KyberNetwork/smart-contracts/integration.md

 A wallet/exchange service interacts with the contract in three ways:
 1. Rate query: queries the offered price of, e.g., GNO to ETH conversion.
 2. Trade execution: e.g., convert X GNO to Y ETH.
 3. Checks if user is allowed to use the exchange services and the maximum amount he can trade.
+4. Checks the network state.
+Initially it might be down for maintanance in extreme cases.
+5. Checks user max gas price.

 We describe the api for each bellow: